-WebSphere 8.5 requires some additional configuration in release 8.1.3 to enable GRAT to deploy successfully to GRE.
-Please follow the steps below.
+From release 8.1.3 of GRS, WebSphere 8.5 requires some once-only additional configuration to enable GRAT to deploy successfully to GRE.

 1. Extract httpclient-4.1.1.jar and httpcore-4.1.jar from the WEB-INF/lib directory of genesys-rules-engine.war and store them in: